Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Cane Corso History

-Cane Corsi (plural) hail from Italy with their early ancestors actually found in Greece by the name of Molossus dogs.
-The Roman Empire fell in love with these giant dogs during the occupation of the Greek Islands and brought some dogs back with them to Italy.
+Cane Corsi (plural) hail from Italy, but their early ancestors, Molossus dogs, were from Greece.
+The Roman Empire fell in love with these giant dogs during the occupation of the Greek Islands and brought some back with them to Italy.
+They were bred with Italian breeds, which brings us closer to the Cane Corso we’re familiar with.

-By the 20th century, the Corso was an endangered breed, but Italian fanciers brought them back from extinction, and these dogs made their way to North American shores by 1988.
+They were initially used as war dogs, but by the 5th century, they were used for driving livestock, hunting wild boar, and guarding farms and hen houses.
+By the 20th century, the Corso was an endangered breed, but Italian fanciers brought them back from extinction, and the dogs made their way to North American shores by 1988.

 Italian Cane Corso dog

-Image By: Svolotova, Shutterstock
+Image Credit: Svolotova, Shutterstock

 Belgian Malinois History

-But lovers of the Mal managed to bring their numbers back up, and while they are still used for herding, they are popular dogs for working with the police and the military.
+However, lovers of the Mal managed to bring their numbers back up, and while they are still used for herding, they are popular dogs for working with the police and the military.

 divider-dog